Jax-Core/ModularPlayers/README.md

 6. Leave the installation settings at their defaults and click Install.
 7. Restart Rainmeter and your plugin will be activated.

 And that is how you setup **ImageMagick**.
-You can now proceed to configure the Clock Presets.
+You can now proceed to configure the player Presets.

 * **Note:** An alternate approach for **Step 5** and **Step 6** is:
   - Download the [plugin DLLs](https://github.com/khanhas/MagickMeter/releases)